 The 1855 earthquake raised the level of the Hutt Valley as well as the bed of the river, making the previously navigable river impassable and draining the surrounding wetland.
 Settlement increased slowly over the next 30 years, probably due to the frequency of the devastating "old man" floods, during the 1850s and 1880s.
 During the 1880s the population of the Hutt Valley increased rapidly but it was not until the mid 1890s that steps were taken to prevent flooding.

 Over 100 years later the Hutt Valley is a very popular residential, commercial and recreation area.
 Still, its particular geography - a narrow floodplain confined by steep valley sides - emphasises the risks posed by the river.
 Greater Wellington Flood Protection is responsible for minimising this risk, particularly when the river unleashes its full power.

-In the early days, foot tracks along the banks of the Hutt River extended to the Wairarapa over Rimutaka Hill.
+In the early days, foot tracks along the banks of the Hutt River extended to the Wairarapa over Remutaka Hill.
 The Hutt Valley Rotary Clubs and Greater Wellington developed the idea of the Hutt River Trail during the 1990s to remind us of these tracks and recognise 50 years of Rotary in the Hutt Valley.
 These organisations have signposted, surfaced and marked the Trail, with assistance from Hutt City Council, Upper Hutt City Council, service groups and government work schemes.

 Many parts of the Trail are next to private land.
 Please stay on the Trail and respect private property.